didats/PostmanToAPIInput/README.md

 My first code using Go.
 Converting Postman JSON file to APIInput.swift.
 As this is my first Go codes, so do not expect a good codes.

 ## How to use
-Make sure you have installed Go on your computer.
+The easiest one is using the build:

+**\# ./postmantoswift-executable**

+Postman file path: /path/to/postman/file.json
+Path to save the file: /path/to/save
+Base struct name (default APIInputType):
+*File saved to: /path/to/save/APIInput.swift*

+The second one is execute the from the source code directly.
+You may need to install Go on your computer.

-### **\# go run main.go**
+**\# go run main.go exporter.go postman.go**

-Postman file path: /path/to/postman/file.json.
+Postman file path: /path/to/postman/file.json
-Path to save the file: /path/to/save.
+Path to save the file: /path/to/save
-Base struct name: (optional).
+Base struct name: (optional)
 *File saved to: /path/to/save/APIInput.swift*

 ## API Input Format